 However, before practising, he must apply for registration in the Special Register of Commercial Agents (RSAC) (see infra "3 degrees). b.
 Registration in the Special Register of Commercial Agents").

-To go further Article L. 134-6 of the Code of Commerce.
+For further information: Article L. 134-6 of the Code of Commerce.

 A national of a Member Of The European Union (EU) or a party to the legally established European Economic Area (EEA) agreement who acts as a commercial agent may perform the same activity temporarily and occasionally in France.

-The national is subject to the same requirements as the French national (see infra "3o.
+The national is subject to the same requirements as the French national (see infra "3°.
 Installation procedures and formalities").
 However, the person concerned is exempt from the registration requirement at the RSAC.

-To go further paragraph 8 of Article R. 134-6 of the Code of Commerce.
+For further information: paragraph 8 of Article R. 134-6 of the Code of Commerce.

 There are no regulations for the EU national to carry out the activity of a permanent sales agent in France.

-As such, the national is subject to the same requirements as the French national (see infra "3o.
+As such, the national is subject to the same requirements as the French national (see infra "3°.
 Installation procedures and formalities").

 c.
 Conditions of honourability and criminal penalties